apache/trafficcontrol/blueprints/flexible-topologies.md

 | parents    | array of integers | required    | zero-based indexes to other nodes in the Topology's `nodes` array, where the 1st element is for the *primary* parent relationship and the 2nd element is for the *secondary* parent relationship, and so on |

 API constraints:
+- a Topology's `name` must consist of alphanumeric or hyphen characters
 - a Topology must have at least 1 `node`; otherwise, it is useless
 - there cannot be multiple `nodes` for the same cachegroup in a Topology
 - `parents` must have 0, 1 or 2 elements, cannot contain duplicates, cannot contain the index of its own `node`, and cannot contain the index of `nodes` whose cachegroup is of type `EDGE_LOC`
 - leaf `nodes` must be cachegroups of type `EDGE_LOC`
 - all `nodes` in the Topology must be reachable -- i.e. a `node` is either a leaf (which would be an `EDGE_LOC`) or is a parent of at least one other node
 - a Topology cannot contain a cycle (through any combination of primary/secondary parent relationships)
+- a Topology cannot be deleted if one or more Delivery Services are still assigned to it
+- a Cachegroup cannot be deleted if it is currently being used in a Topology

 The following new endpoints will be required: